 By Dr Tony Setiobudi BMedSci, MBBS, MRCS, MMed (Ortho), FRCS (Ortho)

 This exercise also helps to improve the strength of your wrist during rehabilitation after surgery.
+Start each exercise slowly.
+Ease off the exercises if you start to have pain.
 Follow up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments with us to get the correct treatment according to your situation.

 Dr Tony Setiobudi is an Orthopaedic & Spine Surgeon at Mount Elizabeth Hospital (Orchard), Singapore.
 He treats bone, joint, muscle and ligament problems in adults and children.
 He has a special interest in nerve compression and spine problems such as back & neck pain, scoliosis, kyphosis, spine tumor & infection, spinal cord injury, osteoporosis fracture, spinal stenosis and slipped disc.